Pixee vs Sonatype: Post-Ingestion Remediation for Repository Findings

 Pixee triages existing findings.

 Pixee ingests findings from Sonatype Lifecycle alongside your other scanners.
-Exploitability analysis eliminates 95% of false positives.
+Exploitability analysis eliminates up to 95% of false positives.
 Your AppSec team sees a prioritized list of confirmed-exploitable vulnerabilities instead of an unfiltered alert stream.

 Pixee generates fixes.